About

 4. Rebuild your IDE to reintegrate your package choices.
 These are stored in your user profile and should be migrated without issues.

-I tend to build as “Optimized IDE” at this point since it doesn’t actually take that much more time, but gives a noticable speed improvement.
+I tend to build as “Optimized IDE” at this point since it doesn’t actually take that much more time, but gives a noticeably snappier IDE.

 Contact

 Builds by @martok.
 (Mail).
-Don’t write about Laz/FPC-Bugs, I’m not involved in development there.
+Don’t write about Laz/FPC-Bugs, I’m rarely involved in development there.